Bonifaciu Florescu: Clash with Junimea

 In April 1874, a conservative coalition that included Junimea society of Iași formed the national government, with Lascăr Catargiu as Prime Minister.
-The cabinet had Bonifaciu's cousin, Ion Emanuel Florescu, for a Defense Minister—described by critics as authoritarian in his handling of political opposition.
+The cabinet had Bonifaciu's cousin, Ioan Emanoil Florescu, for a Defense Minister—described by critics as authoritarian in his handling of political opposition.
 Bonifaciu himself was dismissed immediately by the new Education Minister, Junimist ideologue Titu Maiorescu, who "could not stand him."
 In his official report, Maiorescu noted that, although Florescu was an erudite, his peculiar teaching style was driving students away.

 This dispute doubled as a cultural conflict between liberals such as Florescu and Junimea.
 Florescu spent much of his time in polemics with the minister, and also with the Junimist poet Mihail Eminescu.
 The latter scandal began in January 1876 with Florescu's derisive note in Românul.
 Here, Florescu attacked Junimism (and implicitly Eminescu's work) as a "torrent of little poets"—although, in the same text, he praised Eminescu's lover Veronica Micle for her own "beautiful" verse.
 Declaring himself dissatisfied with the assonance of Junimist poetry, Florescu demanded a more thorough literary consonance.
 As noted later by the critic Perpessicius, this request was "bizarre" and "drunk on prosody", although Florescu had "his indisputable merits."
 Perpessicius also proposes that it formed part of a press campaign "in bad taste", "as vociferous as it was impotent", seeking to undermine Junimea's steady rise, with Florescu "in so very many ways, from the pestering to the inept, ready to censor Eminescu's budding oeuvre."
 Florescu's review was immediately challenged by Nicolae Scurtescu, who sent Românul a letter in which he expressed solidarity with Eminescu, and asked to be struck out from Florescu's list of "good poets", suggesting that Florescu had no qualification to compile such lists.

 Eminescu would also respond later in 1876 with the libel Epistolă deschisă homunculului Bonifaciu ("An Open Letter to Bonifaciu the Homunculus").
 Its reference to a mysterious newspaper, Pruncul ("The Babe"), was later identified as a jibe at Românul, whose predecessor was an 1848 sheet, Pruncul Român ("The Romanian Infant").
 The "letter", written in tones of "rising anger", reads:

 Călinescu finds the poem to be a "vigorous satire", its reference to "B. Florescu's 'oakum' brain [...] describing quite well a fibrous arrhythmic state".
 By 1880, the "homunculus" imagery was rehashed for the early draft of an ample poem, Scrisoarea II, part of which is specifically dedicated to ridiculing Eminescu's detractors.
 As noted by Perpessicius, Florescu, unlike Rosetti, was never mentioned in the more definitive satire, Scrisoarea III.
 This, he suggests, may be a sign of his relative insignificance among Eminescu's enemies.